Falkland Island Cruises & Luxury Expeditions

 2

-With no land-based predators, the islands offer a haven for birdlife, with up to 220 recorded species, including five penguin species, which can be seen from the ship, the shore, or on Zodiac excursions.
+The Falkland Islands archipelago, with its pristine natural environment and unique wildlife, offers a haven for birdlife.
+Up to 220 recorded species, including five penguin species, can be seen from the ship, the shore, or on Zodiac excursions.

 3